bitovi/academy/src/web-components/7-display-markers/display-markers.md

 ### Default values

 Most properties supported by built-in elements have some sort of default value.
 For example the [\<progress\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) element has a `max` property that defaults to `1`: `document.createElement('progress').max; // 1`. __All__ elements have an `onclick` property whose default value is `null`.
-It's good practice to provide default values for your supported public properties, and these can be set in the [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor).
+It’s good practice to provide default values for your supported public properties, and these can be set in the [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor).
 Combining getters, setters and default values for properties makes your component more robust.

 ```js
 class DogElement extends HTMLElement {